-The developer, Annol Mehra, plans on building five rowhomes at the address 2107 Alamo street.
-The homes will each be unique with their own stylized fucade and will also improve the character of the neighborhood by providing a place for middle class families to live in.
-Additionally by providing a place for middle class families to live in.
-Additionally one unit will be set aside as an affordable unit and will be cun by the Blackland Neighborhood Community Development Corporation.
-In order to build this project, a change in the future land use map from single family to multi-family is required.
-Any zoning change will include a conditional overlay which limits the height of any building built on the proposed multi-family zoning to 30 feet. map from single family to multi-family is required.
-Any zoning change will indude a conditional overlay which limits the height of any building built on the proposed multi-family zoning to 30 feet.
+The developer, Mehra Annol building five rowhomes at plans on the address 2107 Alamo Street.
+The homes will each be unique with their own fucade stylized will also improve the character of and the neighborhood for middle providing 4 place class families to live in.
+Additionally will be unit set aside as an affordable one Unit and will be Blackland the Community Development [Un by Weighborhood Corporation.

+this project, a change in build the future land order Use from multi - family single family to required.
+Map is - Anv ZO will indude change which limits height a conditional overlay the building bilt on the proposed mi Hi-Zoning to 30 any